yoo2001818/linsql/DESIGN.md

 Some extreme cases like `a.id = b.id AND b.id = c.id AND c.id = d.id AND ...`
 can be also expressed without fully connecting all the graphs.

+MySQL expresses this within normal AST like `=(a.id, b.id) AND a.id = 3`,
+however, I'm not sure which one is better.

 ##### Handling OR and unsupported expressions
 Above method should be adequate for AND expressions - but how about ORs and unsupported expressions, like LIKE or binary functions, etc?